1. I LOVE GYMNASTICS

 6. I’M DETERMINED, NOT STUBBORN

-I had to keep up with my big brother or he’d leave me out of things—like climbing a tree by the age of five, walking a fence rail, and soldier crawling.
+I had to keep up with my big brother or he’d leave me out of things.
+He taught me how to climb trees and soldier crawl at the age of five, and walk the rail of a picket fence at six.
 This determination has played a crucial role in my life from marriage, writing, and refusing to give up.

-7. I HAVE A RARE BONE MARROW DISORDER
+7. I HAVE A RARE BONE MARROW GLITCH

 Wonderful to find out so many new things about you Phyllis!
 Great article.
 Congratulations!!